dimajix/flowman/docs/setup/windows.md

 ## Using WSL
-And of course you can also simply install a Linux distro of your choice via WSL and then normally [install Flowman](installation.md) within WSL.
+And of course, you can also simply install a Linux distro of your choice via WSL and then normally [install Flowman](installation.md) within WSL.